 This kind of goes along with visuals…..in a different sort of way.
 Meredith Vickers played by Charlize Theron of ‘Mighty Joe Young fame’, sports around wearing black spandex on the spaceship.
 At times I would start to get distracted and gaze at her and completely forget what was going on.
 She’s a good looking woman.

 Piranhaconda blatantly tosses in as many good looking, dynamically cleavage-gifted screaming women in the film as its running time allows.
 They all seem to be just hanging out exploring the jungle for no real reason other to give the Piranhaconda something to snack on.

 Unfortunately, we will never know if the film will be a hit due to that blasted piranhaconda!
-This might have been the one for Kimmie.
-Her one movie that would have catapulted her to the A-List and made her think she’s even more gifted than she already does.
+This might have been the big one for Kimmie.
+It could have been her one movie that would have catapulted her to the A-List and made her think she’s even more gifted than she already does.
 Alas, that was not meant to be.

 Prometheus is supposedly full of imagery and dialogue that hints to deeper meanings, other interpretations and it’s all meant to raise more questions.
 Quite frankly, I found it to get very aggravating.

 The film poses this chorus line of ‘big’ questions, but offers up no kind of perspective on the answers.
 The film merely glosses over them and doesn’t promote any kind of debate between the characters about them.

 Despite how thought provoking these questions might be the film lightly grazes over are, ultimately they don’t seem very important within the film and their inclusion doesn’t add any appreciation by me for the film.